The headline employment and unemployment figures may be about to take a turn for the worse, writes Richard Exell, Senior Policy Officer at the TUC.

 In December to February, there were 5.0 unemployed people for each vacancy – bad enough – but in March to May this jumped to 5.4.

 One way of summarising today’s numbers would be to say that the main employment figures have looked good in most months this year.
 But whereas in previous months the negative points have been secondary to this overall picture, today the danger signs are at least as important.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.